-But when acoustic drums are already there why would you use electronic version?
+But when acoustic drums are already there why would you use an electronic version?

-Because sometimes in the recording studios acoustic drum doesn’t fit with its loudness and the difficulty in the recording.
+Because sometimes in the recording studios, the acoustic drum doesn’t fit with their loudness and the difficulty in the recording.

 Electronic drums make your work a lot easier.